 Many security measures can protect an application and reduce the attack surface.
 Some of them only detect findings and need manual actions to fix them.
 Other measures protect against threats.
 Security measures should have both detection and protection capabilities whenever possible.

-A vulnerability management system compiles a list of detected vulnerabilities found in an application, and vulnerability assessment systems detect vulnerabilities.
+A vulnerability management system compiles an application's detected vulnerabilities, and vulnerability assessment systems detect vulnerabilities.
 The assessment system will scan the application resources and report security findings on the operating system, software applications, system and network misconfigurations, and more.
 The management system will import the results from various assessment systems.
 Using both systems reduces the attack surface by detecting known vulnerabilities and providing reports that identify top risks and suggest priorities.

 SCA systems check for vulnerabilities within the OTT application's third-party libraries (or dependencies).
-SCA will review the application's dependencies and each dependency's dependencies, and will propose the version upgrades needed to resolve the vulnerabilities.
+SCA will review the application's and each dependency's dependencies and propose the version upgrades needed to resolve the vulnerabilities.
 Sometimes an upgrade might result in breaking changes, and the SCA will warn when that is the case.
 SCA reduces the attack surface by alerting when dependencies have known vulnerabilities.

 Automated API testing and penetration testing tools find vulnerabilities in the running application.
-These automated tools can identify whether the OTT application suffers from broken authentication, cross-site scripting, SQL injection, memory leaks, application crashes, and more.
+These automated tools can identify whether the OTT application suffers from broken authentication, cross-site scripting, SQL injection, memory leaks, and crashes.
 They assess the application within minutes and can integrate with continuous integration (CI) systems.
-Integration of automated tests into CI systems enables catching vulnerabilities before a software release.
+Integrating automated tests into CI systems enables catching vulnerabilities before a software release.

 The systems and best practices mentioned above can help identify security risks and bugs.
 Developers should work with security engineers and leadership to promptly address security updates.
 But even when a team can rapidly deploy fixes, implementation delay can still leave the application vulnerable to an attack.
 The following defenses can provide some additional protection to OTT streaming applications.
 Since they function independently of the streaming application’s codebase, they can serve as a buffer to protect against known threats while developers work to patch systems.
 These protections also give security teams added flexibility in deploying countermeasures in real time to defend against constantly evolving threats.

-Bot management systems protect against automated bots that interact with an OTT application infrastructure, including critical API services.
+Bot management systems protect against automated bots interacting with an OTT application infrastructure, including critical API services.
 A bot may try to simulate an actual user, solve a CAPTCHA, collect information, insert malicious code, try breached credit card numbers and account credentials, and more.
 A bot management system analyzes numerous signal characteristics of HTTP requests and user agent details to determine whether an automated threat is attempting to access the service.
-Given that bots make up much of Internet usage, having a bot management system can protect an OTT application from nefarious activity.
+Since bots make up much of Internet usage, a bot management system can protect an OTT application from nefarious activity.

-Verizon Media's cloud-based web security solution secures your streaming service with precision and speed.
-It predicts the impact of change management so you can confidently update rules without impacting your legitimate users, and stops attackers before they can reach OTT application servers.
+Edgio's cloud-based web security solution secures your streaming service with precision and speed.
+It predicts the impact of change management so you can confidently update rules without impacting your legitimate users and stops attackers before they can reach OTT application servers.